dabearddabeard/hawaii/README.md

   - Vehicle Turn-In at Baltimore.
   - Stay at Adam's House.
 - **May 3 (Friday)**:
-  - Finalize Vehicle Turn-In at Baltimore.
+  - Vehicle Turn-In at Baltimore.
   - Obtain Official Orders at CPAC.
   - Stay at Adam's House.